duff2013/AudioTuner/README.md

                                                        *---<\ P /
                                                              \_/

 >Many optimizations have been done to the [YIN] algorithm for frequencies between 29-360Hz.
-While its still using a brute force method ( n<sup>2</sup> ) for finding fundamental frequency f(o) it is tuned to skip <b>tau</b> values that are out of its frequency range and focus mostly on frequencies found in the bass and guitar.
-The input is double buffered so while you are processing one buffer it is filling the other to double throuput.
-There are a few parameters that can be adjusted to "dial in" the algorithm for better estimations.
+>>While its still using a brute force method ( n<sup>2</sup> ) for finding the fundamental frequency f<sub>o</sub>, it is tuned to skip certain <b>tau</b> values and focus mostly on frequencies found in the bass and guitar.
+>>>The input is double buffered so while you are processing one buffer it is filling the other to double throughput.
+>>>>There are a few parameters that can be adjusted to "dial in" the algorithm for better estimations.
 The defaults are what I found that have the best trade off for speed and accuracy.

 <h4>AudioTuner.h</h4>

 ```